RickyHungDev/SlidingTabBar/README.md

 func tabBarController(tabBarController: UITabBarController, animationControllerForTransitionFromViewController fromVC: UIViewController, toViewController toVC: UIViewController) -> UIViewControllerAnimatedTransitioning? {

     // use same duration as for tabBarView.slideAnimationDuration
+    // you can choose direction in which view controllers should be changed:
+    // - .Both(default),
+    // - .Reverse,
+    // - .Left,
+    // - .Right
-    return SlidingTabAnimatedTransitioning(transitionDuration: 0.6)
+    return SlidingTabAnimatedTransitioning(transitionDuration: 0.6, direction: .Both,
+     fromIndex: self.fromIndex, toIndex: self.toIndex)
 }
 ```